Thomas Cook surges as much 24% after receiving an offer for its tour-operator business

 Hong Kong-listed Fosun, already Thomas Cook’s biggest shareholder, owning about 18 per cent, has submitted a preliminary approach and talks are underway, the UK company said in a statement on Monday.

 Sky News reported on June 8th that takeover negotiations were being held.
-Thomas Cook, the world’s oldest travel agency, rose 12 per cent to 18 pence as of 8:06 a.m. in London, after hitting 20 pence earlier.
+Thomas Cook, the world’s oldest travel agency, rose 12 per cent to 18 pence as of this morning in London, after hitting 20 pence earlier.

 Shares of the London-based firm had plunged 86 per cent in the past year, prior to today.
 An acquisition of the world’s oldest travel agency would help the Chinese conglomerate gain control of a business that serves 11 million customers and reported £7.4 billion in revenue last year.
 It would also give Fosun a say in the future of Thomas Cook, whose shares and bonds have tumbled amid concerns over the company’s ability to return to profit and avoid being crushed under a pile of debt.